Volume 19, Number 4 October Fall 2024

 God, give us Christian homes;

-2. God, give us Christian homes!
+God, give us Christian homes! - God, give us Christian homes!

 Homes where the father is true and strong,